 - 1. Once your child's teacher has identified a problem behavior, he or she will have a conversation with you and the center manager or family advocate to discuss strategies that will help your child correct this behavior.
-A student behavior support plan will be designed that will take into consideration the concerning behavior, your child's developmental level, and individual needs.
-If the center manager is not available, the teacher can contact the trauma support specialist.
-A copy of this plan will be given to you, the center manager, classroom staff and trauma support specialist. - Follow-up will occur within 2-4 weeks.
+A student support plan will be designed that will take into consideration the concerning behavior, your child's developmental level, and individual needs.
+If the center manager is not available, the teacher can contact the education coordinator.
+A copy of this plan will be given to you, the center manager, classroom staff and the education coordinator.
+In the case of repeated dangerous behaviors such as injuring children or teachers, or running from adults, we may move a child immediately to an intervention plan. - Follow-up will occur within 2-4 weeks.
 At this time, it will be decided if the strategy is helping correct the problem behavior.
 If not, adjustments to the plan will be made.
 Bi-weekly (more if needed) follow-ups by the teacher will continue until the behavior has been corrected or reduced to an acceptable level. - In the case where your child's behavior cannot be corrected or reduced to a manageable level by using the above method, you will be contacted to schedule an Intervention Meeting. - 4.
-At the time of the Intervention Meeting your child's teacher, center manager, trauma support specialist and you will develop a more comprehensive individualized intervention plan for the child. - 5.
-Follow-up meetings will be held every 2-4 weeks until the behavior is corrected or reduced to an acceptable level.
-Family members must be actively involved in the behavior intervention process, attending the meetings regularly and working on goals at home. - 6.
-Once the behavior has been corrected, the intervention meetings will be discontinued. - 7.
+At the time of the Intervention Meeting your child's teacher, center manager, education coordinator and you will develop a more comprehensive individualized intervention plan for the child. - Follow-up meetings will be held every 2-4 weeks until the behavior is corrected or reduced to an acceptable level.
+Family members must be actively involved in the behavior intervention process, attending the meetings regularly and working on goals at home. - Once the behavior has been corrected, the intervention meetings will be discontinued. - 7.
 When the intervention team feels that an outside mental health referral would be the most effective approach to helping your child effectively change behaviors, a referral can be made at any time during the student support plan process.